 They rely on what’s more familiar, and that often results in their content not being seen.
 Social media alone is oversaturated with paid ads and influencer posts, and it’s become less about how good your material is and instead about how much you have in your budget to boost.

-By building your brand with an ebook, you can enjoy versatility in marketing.
+By building your brand with an ebook, and knowing strategies for SEO copywriting services, you can enjoy versatility in marketing.
 For one, your main subject is your expertise, which will help you stand out in today’s competitive marketplace.

 This will earn the trust of your customers and accelerate your lead generation efforts.
 And you can use an ebook in so many ways (i.e. as a gift for customers who sign up for your email lists or as an actual product you can sell online).